mcirjaliu/iMinify/README.md

 # iMinify
-A simple minifier C# files
+A simple minifier for C# files

 <h2>~ How does it work ~</h2>